Klika-Tech/nordic-aws-iot-demo/README.md

 ### Device Simulation

 If you don't have a [Nordic Thingy:52](https://www.nordicsemi.com/eng/Products/Nordic-Thingy-52) you can use program simulation of device.

-_Note: Current version of device simulator is AWS-based, you should deploy serverless stack before launch._
+For launch simulation do following:

 1. Go to project directory
 1. Launch simulator, run `npm run thingy52:simulator:aws`

+_Note: Current version of device simulator is AWS-based, you should deploy serverless stack before launch._

 ##### External Resources